MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Extended Golden Labels for

 \section{Extended Golden Labels for {\dst}}

 Our {\dst} contains limited test cases.
 To better assess the model's original performance on multi-hop questions, we extend the possible golden labels for each multi-hop question.
 Specifically, we allow outdated answers given smaller language models tend to be less calibrated.
-To extend the golden labels, we use GPT-3 (\texttt{text-davinci-003}) to query outdated answers.
+To extend the golden labels, we use GPT-3.5 (\texttt{text-davinci-003}) to query outdated answers.
+See the prompt we used in Table~\ref{tab:prompt_template}.